 There may be more risk in taking a walk downtown than walking on this quiet, empty trail in the wilderness.
 Sometimes there is more risk staying inside my house alone, with only myself to keep me company.

-Living life inspite of the fears that may quake my footing, requires perseverance and faith.
+Living life, despite of the fears that may quake my footing, requires perseverance and faith.

-Perseverance to gather what’s needed to be prepared, because it’s beneficial to know what to do if I cross paths with a bear or a mountain lion or a driver that doesn’t stop for pedestrians.
-Even knowledge about how I can change into a negative, self-annihilating woman when left alone for too long is beneficial to know.
+Perseverance, to gather what’s needed to be prepared because it’s beneficial to know what to do if I cross paths with a bear, a mountain lion, or a driver that doesn’t stop for pedestrians.
+Even knowing how I can change into a negative, self-annihilating woman when left alone for too long is beneficial.

 Faith helps me step into action, despite the risks, because, the truth is, the outcomes of my life are none of my business.
 My business lies in experiencing this life.
 When I lay my head down and expel my last breath, I can die without regret from inaction.